It might be hard to imagine when you’re stood in the middle of Piccadilly Circus, but London is teeming with nature and greenery for you to enjoy. 🌱

 2. Explore Kyoto Garden at Holland Park

-This unique, Japanese style garden can be found in Holland Park and offers a bit of peace and quiet, perfect for a bit of reflection and relaxation.
+In Holland Park you can find this unique, Japanese style garden.
+It offers a bit of peace and quiet, perfect for a bit of reflection and relaxation.

 Head to St. James’s Park and enjoy the low-maintenance Terrarium Garden, which is filled with plants that thrive in the harsh environment of the Tube.